stolostron/rhacm-docs/.github/ISSUE_TEMPLATE.md

 - [ ] [ACM 2.0 GA]
 - [ ] [ACM 1.0 tech preview]

+**THIS IS FOR EXTERNAL USERS ONLY**

+Internal users please open issues in the [developer backlog](https://github.com/open-cluster-management/backlog/issues/new/choose), as normal.

-**Note:** ID will update the current version and the two previous versions (n-2).
-For earlier versions, we will address only P1 or Sev 1 customer reported bugs for releases in support.
+**Note:** Doc team will update the current version and the two previous versions (n-2).
+For earlier versions, we will address only Sev 1, customer-reported bugs for releases in support.

 ## Locations of the suggested changes?